 HISTORY IIb-Church History.
-The work of this course begins with the dawn of the Reformation tracing the first rays of the light which heralded a new day.
-The Reformation is studied from the standpoint of the great Reformation leaders.
-Their doctrines are carefully analyzed, compared, and contrasted.
-The lines of Reformation history are drawn out into the resulting Protestant denominations of modern church history.
-Assignments on special topics are made for library study.
-A semester thesis is required.
-Required.
+This course begins with the dawn of the Reformation tracing the first rays of the light which heralded a new day.
+The Reformation is studied from the standpoint of the work and doctrines of the great Reformation leaders.
+The lines of the Reformation history are pursued into the resulting Protestant denominations of modern times.
+Text, collateral reading, and semester thesis.
 Value, 3 semester hours.
-Offered in second semester, 1938-39.
+Offered in the second semester of each year.

 HISTORY III-Inter-Testament History.
 This course is a study of Jewish history from the time of Malachi to the birth of Christ.
 It is of twofold interest and importance.
-First, it furnishes the historical counterpart of Daniel's and other Old Testament prophecies, treating Babylonian, Medo-Persian, Greek, Roman, and Jewish history of the period.
+First, it furnishes the historical counterpart of Daniel's and other Old Testament prophecies, treating Babyloniar, Medo-Persian, Greek, Roman, and Jewish history of the period.
 Second, it furnishes the historical background for the Palestine of the days of Christ's earthly life.
 It deals with the origin and development of the Pharisees, Sadducees, and other Jewish sects common in gospel history and introduces the student to the Herodian family which ruled in Judea when Christ was born.
 Required.
 Value, 2 semester hours.
-Offered in second semester, 1938-39.
+Offered in second semester of each year.

 HISTORY IV-Christian Biography.
 A reading course in the biographies of great Christian men and women.
 Biographies are selected for their spiritual as well as their informative value.
-Required of first year students.
+Required of first year students in three- and four-year Courses.
 Value, 1 semester hour.
 Offered each year.